AlexanderBedrosyan/training_camp/README.md

 # training_camp

-Lections and exercises for OOP.
+Lections and exercises for OOP and Django.